JW0914/Wikis/ReadMe.md

 - Wikis directly from OpenSSL's website, all authored by OpenSSL

 ###### [OpenVPN](OpenVPN) ######
-- Wikis compiled from OpenWRT and OpenVPN
+- Wikis compiled from OpenWrt and OpenVPN

 ###### [Scripts & Configs](Scripts%2BConfigs) ######
 - Various custom scripts, registry files, and configs